Azure/autorest.typescript/packages/typespec-ts/README.md

 ### title

-Generally the codegen will leverage the title defined in `@service` decorator in TypeSpec to name our client.
+Generally the codegen will leverage the title defined in `@client` and `@service` decorator in TypeSpec to name our client.
 But if you'd like to override it you could config the `title` info.

 ```yaml
 title: AnomalyDetectorRest